Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Appendix

 \subsubsection{Crosstalk compensation}

 Crosstalk-induced errors resulting from optical overlap of individual addressing beams with nearest- and next-nearest-neighbor qubits can be accounted for with a cancellation tone that destructively interferes with the light from a neighboring beam.
 Although some schemes (like those that use a chain of ions in a single well \cite{clark:2021}) are more sensitive to this mechanism of crosstalk, similar effects exist for other trapped ion schemes and qubit technologies.
 Additional crosstalk errors can arise from electrical crosstalk driving the AOM transducers as well as sympathetic vibrations across crystals in a multi-channel AOM.
 Electrical and acoustic crosstalk require a coarse delay adjustment to approximate the longer propagation time.
 Fine-tuning the delay is approximated by adjusting the phase, which is achieved by using a complex-valued scaling of the input signals from neighboring channels to give an overall change in amplitude and phase.
 To ensure that optical crosstalk errors are accounted for, the arrival times of crosstalk signals must be perfectly aligned with the output of the source DDS.
-To accomplish this, a secondary signal is output from the DDS, which is passed to the neighboring DDSs, and the primary signal passed to the RFDC is run through a delay line with a latency that matches the DSP elements used for applying the complex phase shifts.
-The phase-correct signal is then added to the primary output of the DDS.
+This is accomplished by sharing each channel's ideal signal (meaning the codeword description of the intended signal without crosstalk) with each of its neighbors.
+Cancellation tones are generated by multiplying the shared signals by a complex factor that shifts the phase by the desired amount (typically $\pi$ plus smaller perturbations due to alignment imperfections) and attenuates it to account for the pickup ratio.
+Because these calculations take time, a delay is added to the offending channel so as to align the cancellation tones with its ideal signal.
+The cancellation tones are added to their own ideal signals.
+Since every channel can be an offending channel, all channels delay their actual output.